Graphic Design Skills List and Examples

 Graphic designers have to master various forms of technology in today’s world.
 Firstly, they need to be comfortable with design software, such as Quark, InDesign, and Adobe.
 This software is used by many companies to produce digital prints.

 They also need to know about web design.
 They should be fluent in multiple programming languages (including HTML and CSS) as well as web design content management system platforms, such as WordPress.

 Most graphic designers are constantly juggling multiple projects at once.
 Because this is so common in the job, they have to have strong time management skills.
 Graphic designers should be able to multitask, juggle multiple assignments over long periods, and meet all established deadlines.

-This is a more traditional skill for designers, but it is nonetheless essential.
-Graphic designers need to know how to develop legible, well designed type.
-They need to be familiar with certain fonts, and have a knowledge of line-height and tracking.
+It is a more traditional skill for designers, but it is nonetheless essential.
+Graphic designers need to know how to develop legible, well-designed type.
+They need to be familiar with certain fonts and have a knowledge of line-height and tracking.

 Demonstrating Graphic Design Skills in a Job Application

 One way to demonstrate that you have these graphic design skills is to mention them in your resumes and cover letters and in job interviews.
 However, in graphic design, you also want to show the employer – not just tell him or her – that you have these skills.

 One way to do this is to prepare an online portfolio that includes some of your best graphic design work.
 Be prepared to share this with prospective employers.
 You can add a link to it on your resume, and share it during job interviews.

 Another place to demonstrate your graphic design skills is in your job application.
 For example, rather than simply say you have typography skills, write your name on your resume using a typeface you invented.
 You might even use graphics in your resume, or use colors that demonstrate your knowledge of color theory.
 You could also create an online resume that will demonstrate your knowledge of coding and web design.